Your clinic’s #1

 “When they come in for their first treatment, we discuss their initial plan,” says Dr Manoharan.
 “But we always add that once they are healed up or the initial issue is sorted out, they will need maintenance, and we’ll be discussing that a few weeks or months down the line.”

 Getting your doctors and other clinicians on board.
 If they are not business-oriented, they may not fully understand that this is a priority.
 So educate them, and teach them to build a great long-term plan, as well.
+This is not only good business, but more importantly, best patient care.

 Dr Vincent Wong also gets patients on a long-term treatment plan.